violet-eco/violet-eco.github.io/docs/specs/kernel/syscalls.md

 # System calls

 System calls (syscalls) are a type of [KPC](./kpc.md).
-They allow a process to ask the kernel to perform a task.
+They allow a process to ask Sakura to perform a task.

 - [System calls](#system-calls)